-Here you can learn how Hoffnungsbaum e.V. was founded in 2002 by affected families.
+Here's how Hoffnungsbaum e.V. was founded in 2002 by affected families.

 "Even the longest journey begins with a small step."

-(according to: Lao Tzu)
+(from: Lao Tzu)

 When the Klucken family was diagnosed with "Hallervorden-Spatz Syndrome" (now PKAN) for their then 11-year-old son in October 2001, they were not only desperate.
 She also felt very abandoned.
 The doctors had sent her home with no hope of therapies or at least research into this ultra-rare disease, rather perplexed.